NCI-NAACCR-Zone-Design/Louisiana/README.md

 * *Glossary* -- Look in `src/index.html` for the `learn-glossary`.

 * *Tooltip i icons* -- Within `src/index.html` you may create tooltip I icons, with HTML such as this: `<i class="fa fa-info-circle" aria-hidden="true" data-tooltip="yourtermhere"></i>` The tooltip HTML for each such tooltip, is provided in `tooltip_contents` Each DIV has a `data-tooltip` attribute corresponding to the `data-tooltip` used in the `<i>` element.

-### Customizing Data Download ZIP Files

-The downloadable ZIP files are created by the `datascripts/make_downloadables.py` script.

-#### Controlling Which Fields Appear

-The functions `aggregateIncidenceData()` and `aggregateDemographicData()` will read the incidence dataset and the demographic dataset, and will perform various massage/correction to the data, and will rename fields for the purpose of putting them in the output files.

-The function `csvHeaderRow()` defines the sequence of fields as they appear in the CSV.
-All fields here must be the fields created in `aggregateIncidenceData()` and `aggregateDemographicData()` However, it is *not required* that every field in `aggregateIncidenceData()` and `aggregateDemographicData()` be used in the final, downloadable CSVs.

-#### The Readme File

-All generated ZIP files will include the `datascripts/readme.txt` file.
-This would be suitable as metadata such as a data dictionary, a disclaimer, credits, etc.

-#### Website URL

-The CSVs contain a `URL` field, which is a hyperlink to the website with that CTA Zone automatically selected.
-The URL used is the `WEBSITE_URL` setting in `settings.py`

-#### Other Notes

-* The website's CSVs and JSON files under `static/data/` are the source for the content of the ZIP files.
-As such, it is recommended that `make_downloadables.py` be run *after* the other scripts which update those website files.
-* Don't forget to run `npm run build` after running `make_downloadables.py`, so your new files will show up in the website.

-### Adding or Changing Demographic Data

-If you want to add or change the demographic fields, the following checklist outlines the required updates.
-Most of these are covered elsewhere within this document.

-* The new demographics XLSX with the new fields: `datascripts/inputs/DemographicsByCTAZone.xlsx`
-  * The `Zone` field contains the CTA Zone ID, which must match those in the CTA Zones shapefile and incidence spreadsheets.
-* The data-prep script at `datascripts/make_demogcsv.py` will need modifications in three places:
-  * to validate the fields,
-  * to write the CSV's header row,
-  * and to write out the data rows.
-* The data-prep script at `datascripts/make_downloadables.py` will be used to re-create new downloadable CSVs and ZIPs, and you probably need to make some changes:
-  * Edit `aggregateDemographicData()` to reflect your demographic fields, as well as any data formatting, handling of no-data values, or other formatting.
-  * Edit `csvHeaderRow()` to put the massaged/formatted field into the final output CSV.
-  * Optional: Edit the `inputs/readme.txt` file which describes the fields.
-* Optional: Edit `DEMOGRAPHIC_TABLES` to display the demographic field in the tables below the map.
-  * Formatting of the values is controlled by the `format` option.
-See formatFieldValue() for a list of supported format types.
-* Optional: Edit `CHOROPLETH_OPTIONS` to offer the demographic field as a choropleth map option.
-  * Formatting of the values when displayed in the legend, is controlled by the `format` option.
-See formatFieldValue() for a list of supported format types.